arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/getting-started-nano-esp32/getting-started-nano-esp32.md

 ![Arduino Nano ESP32 board found.](./assets/selector.png)

+***Note: You may see two versions for the Nano ESP32 available to pick in the board selector, one USB(COM21 in picture) and DFU(3-2 in picture).
+If you do, select the one with USB.***

 Congratulations, you have now successfully installed the Nano ESP32 board package via the Arduino IDE.

 ## Compile & Upload Sketches